Where to Put Garage Items During an Epoxy Floor Job

 If you put your stuff back too soon, you will dent the coating, leave permanent impressions, or scar the finish.

 Most homeowners don't plan for this part of the project.
-The real challenge isn’t the epoxy itself—it’s where your stuff goes while the floor cures.
+The real challenge isn’t the epoxy itself—it’s where your belongings go while the floor cures.

-To keep the floor 100% clear for those three days, most people choose one of these:
+To keep the floor completely clear during those three days, most people choose one of these options:

-Rent a storage unit (Costs money and requires driving)
+- Rent a storage unit — adds cost and requires driving

-Load a truck or POD (Expensive and takes up driveway space)
+- Load a truck or POD — expensive and takes driveway space

-Stack items under tarps (Risks theft or rain damage)
+- Stack items under tarps — risks theft or weather damage

-All of these work, but they add cost and double the labor of moving your heavy items.
+All of these solutions work, but they add cost and double the labor of moving heavy items.

 After the Floor Is Completed

-Once the epoxy is complete, the garage finally looks the way you imagined it would.
+Once the epoxy is finished, the garage finally looks the way you imagined it would.

 Clean.
 Bright.
 Finished.

-This is the time homeowners want to see the floor, not cover it back up.
+This is when homeowners want to see the floor, not cover it back up.

-It’s also when many realize something important: putting everything back on the floor defeats the point of upgrading it.
-The best epoxy floors aren’t hidden.
-They’re left open, visible, and easy to maintain.
+Many realize something important: putting everything back on the floor defeats the purpose of upgrading it.
+The best epoxy floors stay open, visible, and easy to maintain.

 Keeping the Floor Visible

-By moving items up instead of back down, a floor-supported overhead system like ARackAbove allows the garage to stay open and polished—while still holding everything that used to sit on the floor.
+By moving items up instead of back onto the floor, a floor-supported overhead system like ARackAbove allows the garage to stay open and polished while still holding everything that used to sit on the floor.

 The result: